For Hire

-Howdy folks! ๐Ÿค
+Howdy folks! 🤠

-I am on a quest for my next adventure.
+I’m on a quest for my next adventure.

 Keep reading to find out what I'm looking for in my next full-time role.
 In the meantime, I am open to contract or fractional work on a project basis.

-I'm a multi-hyphenate community builder.
+I'm a multi-hyphenate developer community advocate.

 I am passionate about finding new and innovative ways to communicate, educate, and elevate others.

-I'm a proven expert at bridging teams and industries from media, product, engineering, design, developer relations, and customer success.
-My nerd heart is never far behind โ€”ย I'm also a seasoned educator driven by a lifelong love of learning.
+I am a proven expert at bridging teams and industries from media, product, engineering, design, developer relations/community, and customer success.
+My nerdy heart is never far behind — I'm a seasoned educator driven by a lifelong love of learning.

-• I'm a multi-hyphenate.
+• I am a multi-hyphenate.
 I fueled my creative mind by working as a graphic designer and director of everything at a creative studio.
 I bounced between product management, user experience, and client relations.
-This is where I was first exposed to learning how to code โ€” dipping my toes into front-end development through email templates, Shopify sites and templates, and related work with whatever needed to get done that day.
-I continue to embrace a diverse set of skills across a variety of industries.
+This is where I learned how to code; crafting email templates and Shopify sites.
+I continue to embrace a diverse set of skills across a variety of industries, making the context switching that often comes with developer advocacy and community of roles a breeze.

 • I love working with do-ers.
 I am passionate about those who create: developers, designers, authors, artists, musicians, and beyond.
 Empowering folks to embrace their thing and do what they do best is very much my thing.

-• Iโ€™m a quick learner, an empathetic builder, and a strategic thinker.
+• I’m a quick learner, an empathetic builder, and a strategic thinker.
 I thrive in cross-functional roles where I can flex my skills as an effective communicator.
-I'm comfortable under pressure, appreciate a deadline, and am confident in my abilities to communicate needs to strangers, executives, and everyone in between.
+I'm comfortable under pressure, honor a deadline, and am confident in my abilities as a cross-functional communicator.

-I am a thought leader and public speaker.
 I actively practice sharing what I know through talks, tutorials, and other means of education.

-I'm a seasoned, international public speaker โคต๏ธ
+I'm a seasoned, international public speaker ⤵️

 Check out my reel on YouTube.